 Treat your family to these apple crumble baked apples.

-But today, I really had a yen for apple crumble pie.
-And with this recipe, that is exactly what I got.
-My helper for this easy recipe is a delicious Marie Callender® Apple Crumble pie.
+But today, I decided to get some help for my recipe by using a delicious Marie Callender® Apple Crumble pie.
 It has everything I need for my baked apple recipe from the filling to the crumble topping. by using the seasoned apples from a Marie Callender® Apple crumble pie

 If you have not tried Marie Callender’s® Dessert Pies, you don’t know what you are missing.
 Marie makes the MOST FLAKY pie crust you can imagine.
 I used her chicken pot pie recently for a quick fall meal with warm cinnamon apples (told you I love apples!!) and it was a huge hit at our house.

-Christmas is a time for me to really bring out the big guns when it comes to my baking.
-I love to bake all the time, but during the Christmas season, I am looking for new and fun ways to treat my family and friends to some of my most special desserts.
-Christmas is called the season of giving for a reason…nothing feels quite as good to me as preparing something special for special friends and family.
-In my house, Christmas is also a great way to share the joy of pie.
+Autumn is the time for me to really bring out the big guns when it comes to my baking.
+I love to bake all the time, but during the later part of the year, I am looking for new and fun ways to treat my family and friends to some of my most special desserts.
+Nothing feels quite as good to me as preparing something special for special friends and family.
+In my house, fall is also a great way to share the joy of pie.
 We all love it here!

-My daughter lives in California, but always comes home for the holidays.
+My daughter lives in California, but always for a visit this time of the year.
 Since apples recipes are some of her favorite desserts, I love to treat her to a new one when she gets here.
 I can’t wait for her to try this idea.
 I know she will be just loving it!

 But let’s face it folks.
-Christmas is also a really, really busy time.
+The later part of the year is a really, really busy time with all the holidays to come.
 So anything that I can use to make baking a little faster and easier is very welcome.
 That’s where my friend Marie Callender comes in.
 Using one of her prepared pies makes this recipe so much easier to do, and I KNOW it will taste great before I even start to gather my ingredients.
 Don’tcha just LOVE the look of just a few things needed to make a truly special dessert recipe?
 Seriously…what could be easier?
 I can’t wait to add the Reddi-Wip® to the top of the warm baked apples.
 A dessert made in heaven.
 Yum!!

 The recipe has absolutely everything you love about an apple pie ~ gooey cinnamon apple filling, buttery crumble topping, and a warm caramel topping, all baked inside a delicious fall apple.
 This is a different take on a baked apple.
 It is beautiful to look at and is something every holiday guest is sure to love.